Impact of the COVID-19 pandemic on public transport: New York

 Beginning March 25, service on buses and subways was reduced due to decreased ridership during the first wave of the COVID-19 pandemic in New York City.
 In April 2020, four City Council members requested that subway service be temporarily suspended due to the spread of COVID-19 in the subway system.
 In late March, NYCTA Interim President Sarah Feinberg stated that a shutdown "feels misguided to me" and was "not on the table".
 Feinberg also spoke in favor of hazard pay for front-line workers.
 The following month, Feinberg called the MTA "the most aggressive transit agency in the country in acting quickly and decisively to protect our workforce."
 Starting in May 2020, stations were closed overnight for cleaning; the overnight closures would be a temporary measure that would be suspended once the pandemic was over.

 By April 22, 2020, COVID-19 had killed 83 agency employees; the agency announced that their families would be eligible for $500,000 in death benefits.
 By May 1, 98 transit workers had died.

 Oregon

 Oregon's largest transit agency, TriMet, started to require facial coverings for both passengers and operators.
 Oregon has gone so far as to allow people to order facial coverings.
 Oregon's governor Kate Brown issued an executive order 20–12, ruling on public transit and requirements for safe travel in Oregon.
 With these requirements, TriMet was required to clean vehicles every four hours, and recommended to sanitize high-touch surfaces, provide facial coverings and sanitizer, if possible.
 There were many exceptions to the rule that applied to people with disabilities and other health issues, and those concerned about profiling because of wearing a mask.
-Other public transit operators in Oregon, such as Amtrak, have reduced services as well.
-In January 2021, the state's requirement for face coverings was superseded by a nationwide such requirement issued by the federal government, which remains in effect (until at least May 3, 2022).
+Other public transit operators in Oregon, such as Amtrak, reduced services as well.
+In January 2021, the state's requirement for face coverings was superseded by a nationwide such requirement issued by the federal government, which remained in effect until April 2022.